The Governance of China

-The volumes were published in 2014, 2017, 2020 and 2022 respectively.
+The volumes were published in 2014, 2017, 2020, 2022 and 2025 respectively.

 Overview

-Governance of China consists of 270 pieces, organized thematically into 54 chapters.
-All three volumes were edited by three entities: the State Council Information Office, the Central Policy Research Office of the Central Committee of the Chinese Communist Party, and the China International Publishing Group.
+Governance of China consists of 470 pieces, organised thematically into 93 chapters.
+First three volumes were edited by three entities: the State Council Information Office, the Central Policy Research Office of the Central Committee of the Chinese Communist Party, and the China International Publishing Group.
 The volumes are also interspersed with photography of Xi, depicting him "at work and in daily life".

+Major points

 The text articulates Xi Jinping Thought, Xi's political philosophy as it relates to large-scale political issues concerning China including economics, domestic politics, international relations, infrastructure, technology, environmentalism, peaceful co-existence, and the military.

 Volume I also contains a political biography of Xi in the appendix.

+In Volume III, Xi calls on the Chinese Communist Party to centralize and strengthen its leadership on cybersecurity and IT issues, stating that these matters should be at the top of the national agenda and the Party's list of priorities.

 Release

+The first volume of the Governance of China was released in September 2014.
+It contains 79 of Xi's speeches delivered from November 2012 to June 2014.

 The first two volumes of Governance of China were formally presented to western audiences at the London Book Fair upon their release, and both volumes have been translated into other major languages, including English, Arabic, French, German, Japanese, Spanish, Portuguese, Russian, Uyghur, Tibetan, Kazakh, Korean, Kyrgyz, Mongolian, Polish, Standard Zhuang, and so forth.
 The third volume was announced by Chinese state media on 30 June 2020.